-The plan has four cost-sharing tiers
+The plan has five cost-sharing tiers

-Every drug on the plan's Drug Guide (See Section 1.1 of this chapter for how to access the Drug Guide.) is in one of four cost-sharing tiers.
+Every drug in the plan's Drug Guide is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Cost-Sharing Tier 1 : Generic or Preferred Generic Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2: Preferred Brand Generic or brand drugs that Humana offers at a lower cost to you than Tier 3 Non-Preferred Drug. - Cost-Sharing Tier 3: Non-Preferred Drug Generic or brand drugs that Humana offers at a higher cost to you than Tier 2 Preferred Brand drugs. - Cost-Sharing Tier 4: Specialty Some injectables and other high-cost drugs.
+- Cost-Sharing Tier 1 Preferred Generic: Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2 Generic: Generic or brand drugs that the plan offers at a higher cost to you than Tier 1 Preferred Generic drugs. - Cost-Sharing Tier 3 Preferred Brand: Generic or brand drugs that the plan offers at a lower cost to you than Tier 4 Non-Preferred Drug drugs. - Cost-Sharing Tier 4 Non-Preferred Drug: Generic or brand drugs that the plan offers at a higher cost to you than Tier 3 Preferred Brand drugs. - Cost-Sharing Tier 5 Specialty Tier: Some injectables and other high-cost drugs.